-Install the seal plate and bearing housing O-rings (18 and 19) and lubricate them with light grease.
+Install the bearing housing O-ring (18) and lubricate it with light grease.
 Ease the rotating assembly into the pump casing using the installation tool.
 Be careful not to damage the O-ring.

-Install the rotating assembly adjusting shims (13) using the same thickness as previously removed.
-Secure the rotating assembly to the pump casing with the hardware (14 and 15).
+Install the rotating assembly adjusting shims (14) using the same thickness as previously removed.
+Secure the rotating assembly to the pump casing with the hardware (15 and 16).